wangchning/vocabulary/Vocabulary.md

 ## A
+### amount
+ : develop to
+ - This idea will never amount to anything.
+ - With his intelligence, he should amount to something when he grows up.

+:be tantamount or equivalent to
+ - Her action amounted to a rebellion.
+ - What this guy was doing cleary did amount to persecution.
+ - It is stated differently but amounts to the same thing.

 ### analogous
-> Analogous is a term used in biology to refer to body parts that have a similar function but differ in structure, such as the wings of a bird and the wings of an airplane.
+Analogous is a term used in biology to refer to body parts that have a similar function but differ in structure, such as the wings of a bird and the wings of an airplane.
 - This proposal was analogous to/with the one we discussed at the last meeting.
 - The stock market recorded a 0.4% annual increase that was roughly analogous to results in the late 1960s.